Finture/Flowee-BPMS-Docs/content/introduction/public-api.md

 ---

-Camunda provides a public API.
+Flowee BPMS provides a public API.
 This section covers the definition of the public API and backwards compatibility for version updates.

 # Definition of Public API